Skip to main content

 Replication Control

 Start by creating a replication process in Business Manager, the B2C Commerce tool for site configuration and management.
-A replication process is a collection of replication tasks that specify the changes since the last replication.
+A replication process is a collection of replication tasks that specify the changes made after the last replication.
 The changes can be data (such as product data, content, and image files) or code.

 Schedule start and end dates during times of low traffic, so it doesn't impact your site's performance, or adversely affect the shopper experience.